Quantum tricriticality of chiral-coherent phase in quantum Rabi triangle

-In this letter, we study the quantum Rabi triangle (RT), as a fundamental unit cell for synthesizing a magnetic field to manipulate photons in optical cavities, to explore the possibility of phase transitions in few-body system.
-To study ground-state QPT, mean field approximations are generally performed in many-body systems due to intractable computations.
-However, this is remarkably not so as we will show in this work.
-Exact eigenstates and eigen-spectrum can be evaluated analytically to capture the phase diagram in the infinite frequency limit (analogy to thermodynamic limit).
-We find that the photon hopping with an artificial magnetic field can induce the directional circulation photons due to photon coherence in cavities, breaking the TRS.
-In such photon coherence regime, we observe a chiral-coherent phase with chiral photon current and the norm-coherent phase without chirality, which provides an intuitive understanding of the response of the gauge field in the ground state.
-The new chiral eigenstates and novel quantum tricriticality are found, leading to a chiral-symmetry breaking as well as $\mathbb{Z}_2$ parity-symmetry breaking quantum phase transition.
-The finite-frequency scaling exponents are analyzed and turned out to be in the universality class of the Dicke model.
+In this Letter, we study the quantum Rabi triangle (QRT), as a fundamental unit for synthesizing a magnetic field to manipulate photons in optical cavities, to explore the possibility of phase transitions in a few-body system.
+Mean-field approximations are usually adopted in many-body systems and often yield quantitatively accurate results.
+This, however, is in general no longer true in dealing with few-body systems.
+As such, analytic results can rarely be found in few-body systems.
+Remarkably, we show that exact analytic results can be found in the QRT in the infinite frequency limit (analogous to the thermodynamic limit).
+Using this analytic approach, we construct the phase diagram of the QRT and explore the associated phase transitions.
+The QRT contains three phases.
+An incoherent phase (iCP), analogous to the normal phase in the Dicke model, dominates the weak coupling regime.
+In the strong coupling regime, there exist two coherent phases: the normal coherent phase (nCP) is analogous to the superradiance phase in the Dicke model and breaks the $\mathbb{Z}_2$ symmetry; the chiral coherent phase (cCP) breaks both the $\mathbb{Z}_2$ and the chiral symmetry and is unique to the QRT without analogy in the Dicke model.
+The transition between nCP and cCP is of first-order and can be induced by adjusting the artifical gauge field.
+The transition between iCP and the two coherent phases is of second-order and, through a finite-frequency scaling, can be shown to belong to the same universality class of the superradiance phase transition in the Dicke model.

-\textit{Model.--} Three cavities are placed in a ring (Fig.~\ref{fig1}a), where each cavity is coupled to its neighbours.
-The Hamiltonian of the quantum triangle Rabi system is
+\textit{Model --} The QRT is a model of itinerant photons hopping between neighboring cavities and interacting on-site with a two-level atom.
+Three cavities are placed on a ring, see Fig.~\ref{fig1}(a), where each cavity contains a two-level atom and is described by the quantum Rabi model.
+The full Hamiltonian for the QRT system reads